 Free can be an attractive word when you are on the receiving end.
 Of course, certain free offerings, can make you think twice.
 Here, I’ll review the free Wave Accounting Software to help you decide if it is right for your business.

 The Wave Accounting software touts itself as being 100% FREE.
 But then comes the natural reactionary question: is it ACTUALLY free?
-We all have all seen specific apps or services who practice the “freemium model”; but for a software that manages such vital business services, does this model help or you’re your business and is it smart to “bargain shop” for this key service?
-Although shopping for an accounting software isn’t like shopping for something as quality-impacted as laser eye surgery, you want to make sure your financials are being handled in a safe and effective manner.
+We have all seen specific apps or services who practice the “freemium model”; but for a real estate accounting software that manages such vital business services, does this model help your business and is it smart to “bargain shop” for this key service?
+Although shopping for a real estate accounting software isn’t like shopping for something as quality-impacted as laser eye surgery, you want to make sure your financials are being handled in a safe and effective manner.

-I’ll admit, being spoiled by premium accounting software could lean me in one direction, however, self-identifying as a frugal techie (with a high usability tolerance for free software) could sway me back the other way.
+I’ll admit, being spoiled by premium real estate accounting software could lean me in one direction, however, self-identifying as a frugal techie (with a high usability tolerance for free software) could sway me back the other way.
 The marriage of these two traits, I believe creates a fair assessment.
 As you read this, take note that if I didn’t see a feature, when it was actually there (or a workaround exists) then it may be indicative of it being non-intuitive.
-Here’s my take on the basics of the free Wave software, its shortcomings and the places for improvement.
+Here’s a Wave Accounting Software review, my take on the basics of the free software, its shortcomings and the places for improvement.

 We must first acknowledge that a strict comparison to other premium accounting software is not a reasonable path to take with this review of sorts.
 We understand that a free software may not fully compare with premium competitors.

 That being said, Wave Apps’ accounting software offers a sufficient “free lunch”; especially if you are a ‘hungry’ freelancer, someone who wants to manage personal finances, or small to micro-sized business, trying bootstrap.